Neil1977/FRONT-END-PROJECT/README.md

 https://codebeautify.org/blog/how-to-create-json-file/ -
 https://jsonformatter.curiousconcept.com/ - JSON formatter

 https://www.youtube.com/watch?v=iiADhChRriM&t=11s - learn JSON in 10 mins - **DO I NEED 2 AS CREATED? (manifest.json created by react app set up, but have package.json already?)
 Also confused why KSB data is in ksbData.js and not a .json file as per video?
-ALSO need subfolders/.jsx as per comments on all other files?**
+ALSO need subfolders as per comments on all other files/Tailwind sample?**

 https://www.atlassian.com/agile/project-management/ - Guide to creating user stories/Agile/Scrum/Jira etc - **Not needed as solo project?**